fastred/AHKBendableView/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/BendableView.svg?style=flat)](https://github.com/fastred/BendableView)

-`AHKBendableView` is a `UIView` subclass that bends its edges when its position is animated.
+`AHKBendableView` is a `UIView` subclass that bends its edges when its position change is animated.
+If you're interested to know how it works, you should read: [Recreating Skype's Action Sheet Animation](http://holko.pl/2014/06/26/recreating-skypes-action-sheet-animation/) and a [follow-up post](http://holko.pl/2014/06/28/action-sheet-follow-up/).

 ![Demo GIF](https://raw.githubusercontent.com/fastred/AHKBendableView/master/demo.gif)

 ## Usage

 Use a `BendableView` directly or subclass it.
 Don't forget to set its internal spring parameters.
-I propose to use slightly lower values for these properties than the values used in `+animateWithDuration:delay:usingSpringWithDamping:initialSpringVelocity:options:animations:completion:`, just like in this example:
+I propose to use slightly lower values for these properties than the values used in `+animateWithDuration:delay:usingSpringWithDamping: initialSpringVelocity:options:animations:completion:`, just like in this example:

     let bv = BendableView(frame: CGRect(x: 0, y: 0, width: 100, height: 100))
     view.addSubview(bv)